blackchip-org/lfs-rpm/README.md

 ## Build Requirements

-This has only been tested on a Fedora operating system.
-Install *podman* for use as the build environment and *rpmdevtools* to use *spectool* to download the necessary source packages:
+Install *podman* for use as the build environment:

 ```
-sudo dnf install podman rpmdevtools
+sudo dnf install podman
 ```

 To test the image in a virtual machine, install: